holidaycheck/tech-blog/_posts/2018-02-23-metrics-priority.md

 One of our metrics, TTFB, was the only part of what contributed to our overall goal.
 So we had to make sure to set all of the actions into relation to one another and find the right order for them. **The potential** is one part of the formula. **The effort** that is required to implement a feature is another one and the third one, we defined, was **the weight**.

-Effort didn't need much explaination, since we needed to know if a task was just a simple change or felt like it was impossbile to do.
-The weight was the most volatile and dangerous factor here, since it couldn't be determined very explicitly.
-In order to prioritize correclty we needed also to take into account: the legacy factor, the danger, the risk, user experience, and so on.
+**Effort** didn't need much explaination, since we needed to know if a task was just a simple change or felt like it was impossible to do. **The weight** was the most volatile and dangerous factor here, since it couldn't be determined very explicitly.
+In order to prioritize correctly we needed also to take into account: the legacy factor, the danger, the risk, user experience, and so on.
 That factor should have been chosen by the same people applying the same standards.
 This made it a useful and consistent value.

 Determine the metrics, potential, effort and weight of every issue is not something we can automate.
 Those values should be discussed and defined for every issue manually, ideally in a group.
 It increases probability that different opinions and concerns will be raised and those values will be defined more precise.
 For this reasons we created issue labels on github with names such as "Effort: 0.1", "Effort: 0.2" ...
 "Effort: 1.0" and so on for other two metrics "Potential" and "Weight".
 As soon as we have all metrics set, we can calculate a priority of the issue.
 That's the part that can be automated and here is a formula we came up with to determine in which order to work on pool of issues in backlog: